PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY BEFORE USING THE EI’S SITES, PRODUCTS AND SERVICES.

-When completing the online booking form, the purchaser is liable for full payment of the fee.
+When completing the online booking form, the purchaser is liable for full payment of the fee and must cover any transfer fees applied by their bank if necessary.
 Full payment must be received before place(s) can be guaranteed.
 Discounted fees are available for EI members.
 Under UK Excise Regulations delegates from all countries are required to pay VAT on any event taking place in the UK.
 The EI is VAT registered in England under No. 274 0453 13 at 61 New Cavendish Street, London W1G 7AR, UK.
 Invoices can only be requested up to 1 month prior to a conference, event or training course, otherwise payment must be by card online or by phone.
 Bookings may be made online up until the day before the event/course.
 If you register online after 12 noon the day prior to the event, please arrive at the venue with your receipt as proof of registration.

 Confirmation of registration and joining instructions will be sent to all delegates in advance of the event, conference or training course.
 If these are not received one week prior to the relevant events please contact firstname.lastname@example.org or email@example.com.

 In the event of cancellation of attendance by the ticket purchaser, a refund, less 20% administration charge of the total monies due + VAT or 30% for International Energy Week bookings, will be made provided that notice of cancellation is received in writing at least 25 working days before the date of the event, conference or face-to-face or live online training course.
 No refunds will be paid, or invoices cancelled after this date.
 No refunds will be paid for self-paced online training courses if access to the course has already been provided.